webyrd/n-grams-for-synthesis/README.md

 * Does composing effective optimization techniques ever slow down the resulting code?

+Next TODOs:

+* bigger corpus (and remove benchmarks from the corpus)

+* use more context (such as two levels--parent/grandparent)

+* add benchmarks that are of a different style than TLS/C311-style programs

 Possible additional optimizations to try:

 * From Barliman: